chriscareycode/nagiostv-react/README.md

 -------------
 This is probably the most common question I get - "How do I disable or bypass authentication?"

 There are some circumstances where you may want to bypass authentication.
 For example, if you are running the display on a Television that would be difficult to deal with the login prompt.
-It is worth noting here that removing authentication for NagiosTV can decrease the security of your Nagios installation.
-If you do this, make sure your server is private and not connected to the Internet.
+It is worth noting here that removing authentication for NagiosTV can decrease the security of your NagiosTV installation.
+If you do this, make sure your server is private and not reachable from the public Internet without authentication.

 I have done a writeup on how to bypass authentication over on the NagiosTV.com website: https://nagiostv.com/bypassing-authentication